-Infrastructure Upgrade Costs: The per unit cost for infrastructure upgrades could range from \$19,558 - \$23,455.
-This includes upgrades to utilities, roads, and public services for each housing unit.
-Total for 13,209 Units would be in the range of \$258.64M - \$309.82M.
-This figure represents the total infrastructure upgrade cost for the entire HIOZ project.
-Assuming the CEDS project can fund a certain percentage of these costs, the request would be for 5% of the costs or \$12.9 million.
+Infrastructure Upgrade Costs: The per unit cost in irrestructure upgrades could range from \$19,558 - \$23,455.
+This includes upgrades to filities, roads, and public services for each housing unit.
+Total for 13,209 Units could be in the range of \$258.64M - \$309.82M.
+This figure represents the total infraction upgrade cost for the entire HIOZ project.
+Assuming the CEDS project of fund a certain percentage of these costs, the request would be for 5% of the costs or \$12.9 million.

-Developer Attraction Costs: To effectively attract quality developers, the City would need to undertake a robust outreach and engagement process that involves marketing, branding, and strategic outreach.
+Developer Attraction Costs: To efficiency a tract quality developers, the City would need to undertake a robust outreach and engagement process that involves marketing, branding, and strategic outreach.
 This is estimated to be in a range of \$2M - \$5M.
 These costs also include potential incentives to attract developers to invest in the HIOZ.

-Creation of Development Standards: The estimated costs for robust development standards for the HIOZ can range from \$500,000 - \$2M.
+Creation of Development Stan Lards: The estimated costs for robust development standards for the HIOZ can Lange from \$500,000 - \$2M.
 This budget is for developing standards that incorporate Fullerton's history and LEED standards, involving professional fees for consultants.
 This would look to compartmentalize designs based on each area of investment of the HIOZ and focus on those elements.